Solving the Evaluation Dilemma

 We are constantly reminded that the Learning and Development function must get better at showing its value.
 Articles, workshops, and conferences offer a variety of methods to prove the value of our courses and programs.
 Still, our efforts either seem to be:

-- Yet training as a part of company expenses has increased dramatically over the years.
+- Training as a part of company expenses has increased dramatically over the years.

-- Merely existing, because it’s unusual for a company of any size to NOT have a Learning and Development function.
+- It’s unusual for a company of any size to NOT have a Learning and Development function.

 - Training is still often the first cut when companies look to slash expenses.